brinhosa/scansuite/README.md

 ### Static and Dynamic Security Analysis with ScanSuite

-ScanSuite is the bash wrapper for the code (SAST) and dependency (OAST) analysis tools.
+ScanSuite is the bash wrapper for the code (SAST), Containers and dependency (OAST) analysis tools.
 It also invokes dynamic websites scans (DAST).
-Leverages GitLab Docker images as well as other known open source tools.
+Leverages [GitLab](https://docs.gitlab.com/ee/user/application_security/sast/) Docker images as well as other known open source tools.
 To run most of the scans you'll need to have Docker installed.

-Results are exported to DefectDojo (fill in the IP, api key and csrf token inside the script).
+Results are exported to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) (fill in the IP, api key and csrf token inside the script).
+Ensure you have it installed.

 #### Prepare the DefectDojo